 IDC's CAMEL describes the 24 financial ratios used to compute the one-number summary rating of bank safety.
 Each financial institution evaluated has an analysis of financial ratios and a one-number summary rank.
 Ratings range from 1, the lowest, to 300, the top grade attainable.
 The result is a quick, at-a-glance financial strength assessment that promotes direct and straightforward comparisons between any bank, savings institution, or credit union.
 IDC's unique "CAMEL" analysis utilizes financial ratios that have a significant impact on the quality of financial institutions:

-- Capital risk is determined by Tier I capital as a percent of assets and is a percent of risk-based assets.
-Tier I & II capital as a percent of risk-based assets (risk-based capital ratio) measures credit and interest rate risk as well as estimates risk in the asset base.
+- Capital risk is determined by Tier I capital as a percent of Tier 1 assets and as a percent of risk-based assets.
+Tier I & II capital as a percent of risk-based assets (risk-based capital ratios) measures credit and interest rate risk as well as estimates risk in the asset base.

-- Adequacy of Capital and loan loss reserves measures the levels of delinquent loans, nonaccrual loans, restructured and foreclosed assets relative to loan loss reserves and capital.
-Risk-adjusted assets, as part of the risk-based capital ratio, further define the quality of assets.
+- Adequacy of Capital and reserves measures the levels of delinquent loans, non-accrual loans, restructured and foreclosed assets relative to loan loss reserves and capital.

-- Margins are the best measurement of management's financial controls and performance.
-Margins represent the spreads between (1) operating costs and net operating revenues, (2) after-tax return on earning assets versus the cost of funding leverage, and (3) IDC’s definition of return on equity capital compared to our cost of equity capital.
+- Margins are the best measurement of management.
+Margins represent the spreads between 1) operating profit and net operating revenues, 2) after-tax return on earning assets less after-tax cost of funding, and 3) the return on equity (ROE) compared to estimated cost of equity capital (COE).

 Each of the 24 financial ratios used to calculate a summary rating of bank safety has absolute multiples or relative weights to the universe of competing institutions.